 Program in Studio Art (B.F.A.)

-The School of Design offers a Bachelor of Fine Arts (BFA) in Studio Art.
-Students choose an area of specialization in one of the following:
+The School of Design offers a Bachelor of Fine Arts (BFA) in Studio Art with a specialization.

 Students can also take additional courses to receive a Film Studies Minor or a Museum Studies Minor.
 Students outside the Studio Art majors can earn a minor in Studio Arts or a certificate in any of the areas of specialization or in art history.